Dareka no Manazashi: Reception

-According to Curtis Stone at Geekenstein, the artwork was "vibrant and meticulous" and story was "exceptional", and along with its execution and character development, he felt that Dareka no Manazahshi was "utterly enrapturing" despite its shortness.
+According to Curtis Stone at Geekenstein, the artwork was "vibrant and meticulous" and the story was "exceptional", and along with its execution and character development, he felt that Dareka no Manazahshi was "utterly enrapturing" despite its shortness.
 Stone was most impressed by how people could so easily relate to the characters emotionally, despite the film's brevity.
 His only minor criticism was that the ending left open tantalizing questions about the family's future, though he noted that this did not detract from the film's message.
 UKAniFest called the short film "heartstringy" and characterized it as one of those hard-to-find "little gems".